broccolijs/broccoli/docs/symlink-change.md

-# Upcoming Broccoli API Change: Symlinks Behavior Is Now Defined
+# Symlink Behavior In Broccoli Plugins

 **Summary:** We will soon be changing the contract between Broccoli plugins to mandate that plugins follow symbolic links inside their input trees.
 This